 Transcribed - Published: 20 December 2025

 Holly Bobo, a beautiful young nursing student, disappears from her family home in Darden, Tennessee.
 She is last seen by her brother, Clint, walking into the woods at the back of their property with a man wearing camouflage who looks familiar.
 The Holly Bobo murder case returns to court years after a Tennessee manâs conviction.
 A new legal filing has emerged, requesting a new trial based on statements made by a key trial witness who now claims to be recanting his testimonyâthe same testimony that helped convict his friend.
 Holly's case has already faced several setbacks over the years; could this be another?
-At the time of her disappearance, Holly Bobo was a 20-year-old nursing student at the University of Tennessee at Martin, attending classes at the Parsons Center.
+At the time of her disappearance, Holly Bobo was a 20-year-old nursing student at the University of Tennessee at Martin, where she attended classes at the Parsons Center.
 She lived with her parents and brother.
 On the morning of her disappearance, Clint, Holly's brother, was awakened by a noise outside the home.
 Believing he heard and saw his sister talking with her boyfriend, he thought nothing was wrong.
 However, when Clint spoke to their mother, she immediately sensed something was wrong and frantically called 911.
 That morning, Holly had woken up at 4:30 a.m. to study for an exam.
 Around 7:30 a.m., she answered a call from her boyfriend, Drew Scott, who was out turkey hunting.
 By that time, Holly's parents had already left for work, and Clint was still asleep.
 Twelve minutes later, Holly made her final cell phone call.
-Now her convicted killer wants a new trial.
+Now, her convicted killer wants a new trial.
 His then attorney testifies that she does not believe she was an effective counsel.
-She sites depression and being overwhelmed by the volume of evidence.
-The judge will her more testimony this month.
+She cites depression and being overwhelmed by the volume of evidence.
+The judge will hear more testimony this month.
 Joining Nancy Grace today: Ben Powers -âŻCriminal Defense Attorney, Facebook: Legal Powers Dr. Angela Arnold - Psychiatrist, AngelaArnoldMD.com, Former Assistant Professor of Psychiatry, Obstetrics and Gynecology: Emory University, Former Medical Director of The Psychiatric Ob-Gyn Clinic at Grady Memorial Hospital, Todd G. Shipley, CFE, CFCE - Cyber Crime Expert, and Author: âInvestigating Internet Crimes: An Introduction to Solving Crimes in Cyberspace;" X: @webcase Dr. Kendall Crowns - Chief Medical Examiner Tarrant County (Ft Worth), NEW Podcast --- launching on April 7th, Lecturer: Burnett School of Medicine at TCU (Texas Christian University) Shane Deitert - Former Assignment Editor for WATN in Memphis Dave Mack- Crime StoriesâŻInvestigativeâŻReporter See omnystudio.com/listener for privacy information.

 Transcribed - Published: 20 December 2025